danbev/learning-crypto/notes/ec.md

 y coordinate is positive or negative.
 The receiver can then solve for y and will get two valid values for y but knows by inspecting the bit which it should use.

+### Prime order groups
+Are groups with a prime number of elements.
+Every element can generate/reach all the other elements in the group, except zero.

+### Cofactor
+TODO:

 ### EcdsaP256Sha256
 This specified that ECDSA which is specified in [SEC1](https://www.secg.org/sec1-v2.pdf) is to be used.
 And that the domain